LLNL/PyDV/docs/curve_control_cmds.rst

 newcurve
 --------

-Creates a new curve from an expression.
+Creates a new curve from an expression containing curves that have the **same domain**.
+For convenience, the **numpy** and **scipy** module have been imported into the namespace. **Shortcut: nc**

+* The x-values will be the x-values of the last curve used in the expression due to how PyDV finds curves in a loop.

+* The y-values will be the evaluated expression after `newcurve`.

 .. code::

-   [PyDV]: newcurve <numpy expression>
+   [PyDV]: newcurve <numpy and/or scipy expression>

+   Ex:
+      [PyDV]: newcurve scipy.ndimage.gaussian_filter(numpy.sin(a.x*2*numpy.pi)/(b.x**2), sigma=5)

 .. note::

-   For convenience, the numpy module has been imported into the namespace.
-   Just FYI, this feature is way outside the ULTRA syntax that PyDV is mostly based on.
-   EXAMPLE:

-   [PyDV]: newcurve numpy.sin(a.x*2*numpy.pi)/(b.y**2)

-   This creates a new curve according to the above expression. **Shortcut: nc**
+   If you want a more advanced expression or more control over what happens, see the command `custom <./env_control_cmds.html#custom>`_.

 .. warning::

-   * Currently, newcurve is hard-wired to only handle single-letter labels.
+   * Currently, `newcurve` is hard-wired to only handle single-letter labels.
      Curve names used in the expression cannot be the @N type we use after we run out of letters.
 Sorry (April 2015).
    * A common error is to forget the .x or .y on the curve label name.
    * All the arrays in your expression have to span the same domain!
-Currently (4/2015), newcurve will generate a curve from different domains (with no error message), and that curve will almost certainly not be what you intended.
+Currently (4/2015), newcurve will generate a curve from different domains (but with the same number of points) with no error message, and that curve will almost certainly not be what you intended.

 random